onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/create-policy-via-api.md

         }
       },
       "400": {
-        "description": "Invalid 'Onegini-Tenant-ID' header",
+        "description": "Invalid 'Tenant-Id' header",
         "content": {
           "text/plain": {
             "schema": {
-              "example": "Failed to read 'Onegini-Tenant-ID' header.
+              "example": "Failed to read 'Tenant-Id' header.
 It should be a proper UUID identifier of a tenant."
             }
           }
         }